 Read relationship help articles written by Dr. John Grey.
 Each article offers valuable information that could give you the relationship help you want.
 You can start by picking one of the Help Categories listed on this page.
 Or browse through the sample of relationship help articles displayed below…

 An often overlooked factor that creates stress and upset between partners has to do with the differing rate or pace at which partners express themselves.
-It’s like their brains run at different clock speeds.
+Often this is due to an overlooked factor: their brains run at different clock speeds.
 Like the race between the tortoise and the hare, some people’s brains run faster, and some run slower.

 Using the dance metaphor, it’s as if the couple is trying to dance together, but they move at different speeds.
 One partner is doing a fast jitterbug, the other a slow waltz.
 Trying to dance in two completely different tempos, they step on each other’s feet.
 Continue reading